 One of the main issues — which is being referred to throughout the article — is not prioritising tasks.

-“As project managers, we can find ourselves feeling totally overwhelmed because we’re being pulled in too many directions,” explains Ben Ashton, founder of resource website The Digital Project Manager.
+“As project managers, we can find ourselves feeling totally overwhelmed because we’re being pulled in too many directions,” explains Ben Aston, founder of resource website The Digital Project Manager.
 “It feels like there’s too much on our plate and no way to keep everyone happy.”

 “Accept you can’t make everyone happy.
 Understand that even though something seems urgent, it doesn’t make it necessarily important.
 You can be incredibly busy, running around doing urgent but pretty unimportant things all day.
 So stop and ask yourself, what’s the impact of me not doing this urgent thing right now?”